jvdkwast/qgis-processing-pcraster/website/pages/index.md

 On Windows you can install PCRaster with the OSGeo4W installer.
 Alternatively you can install PCRaster and QGIS in conda (see next section).

 1. Run the OSGeo4W setup
-2. Choose Advanced Install, click Next
+2. Choose *Advanced Install*, click *Next*
-3. Choose Install from Internet, click Next
+3. Choose *Install from Internet*, click *Next*
-4. Select the root install directory or keep the defaults, click Next
+4. Select the root install directory or keep the defaults, click *Next*
-5. Select local package directory or keep the defaults, click Next
+5. Select local package directory or keep the defaults, click *Next*
-6. Select your internet connection, click Next
+6. Select your internet connection, click *Next*
-7. Choose one of the download sites, click Next
+7. Choose one of the download sites, click *Next*
-8. In the Select Packages window search for pcraster
+8. In the *Select Packages window* search for pcraster
 9. Click the arrows icon to change from skip to a PCRaster version to install.
-10. Click Next to complete the installation.
+10. Click *Next* to complete the installation.

 Watch this video: